mflowgen/mflowgen/docs/ug-assertions.rst

 Assertions
 ==========================================================================

-Similar to how assertions can catch runtime exceptions in software, mflowgen allows you to define Python snippets that assert preconditions and postconditions before and after steps to catch unexpected situations at build time.
+Similar to how assertions can catch run-time exceptions in software, mflowgen allows you to define Python snippets that assert preconditions and postconditions before and after nodes to catch unexpected situations at build time.
 Assertions are in Python to keep them concise and yet powerful.
 The assertions are collected and run with `pytest`_ to allow customization and user extensibility.